browndeer/lcc/README.md

 You need a C compiler and an OpenSHMEM implementation for your target platform.
 Three different platforms have been tested and general instructions for installing and using lcc.

 1. Parallella, specifically, the many-core Epiphany coprocessor
-2. x86 multi-core workstation, running Linux.
+2. x86 multi-core workstation, running Linux
 3. Cray XC40 supercomputer

 ## Install Instructions